GameModeVova/job-listings-aggregator/README.md

 <!-- ROADMAP -->
 ## Roadmap

+ - [ ] Phase 1: Set up the basic scraper for a single job board.
-- [ ] Add support for more job boards
+ - [ ] Phase 2: Expand to multiple job boards and combine datasets.
-- [ ] Implement advanced filtering options
+ - [ ] Phase 3: Implement filtering options and data storage in CSV.
-- [ ] Add data analysis and visualization features
+ - [ ] Phase 4: Add data analysis and visualization features.
-  - [ ] Salary trends analysis
-  - [ ] Job demand by location

 <p align="right">(<a href="#readme-top">back to top</a>)</p>